fluidattacks/makes/README.md

     - python (`enum [ "3.7" "3.8" "3.9" ]`):
       Python interpreter version that your package/module is designed for.
     - src (`str`):
-      Path to the folder that contains inside many packages/modules.
+      Path to the directory that contains inside many packages/modules.
 - moduleType (`submodule`):
     - extraSources (`listOf package`): Optional.
       List of scripts that will be sourced before performing the linting process.